The ten chapter-headings on the third page give an overview of the whole 60,000 words.

 I'm always delighted to hear from former students, and the latest to get in touch is Annette Gartland, who can be seen smiling out of the 1973/4 group picture on my Picture Gallery 4 page.
 She has led an unusually colourful and nomadic life since those far-off days, but she is still every inch a journalist and is the publisher of Changing Times, a news website focused mainly on environmental issues, human rights, and health.

-Her e-mail – pretty long but well worth the read! – is below . . .
+Her e-mail – pretty long but well worth the read! – is on my Letters Page.